oscillo-finance/Docs/docs/source/quickstart/simple.rst

 3. Enter your desired amount of selected token and click the 'BUY' or 'SELL' button.

-4. Check your trigger condition and transaction fee.
+4. Check your trigger condition and fees.

     * Keep the ordered amount in your wallet or order will be canceled.

-    * The transaction fee is the gas fee.
-This fee will be automatically subtracted from the tokens you receive from buying or selling.
+    * Gas fee is paid by the executors performing transactions on your behalf.
+This fee will be automatically deducted from the tokens you receive from buying or selling.

 .. image:: static/buy.png
     :width: 49%